 The guidance, Notice 2018-59, provides two methods for determining the "commence-construction" date: 1) starting physical work of a significant nature or 2) meeting the "5 percent safe harbor test" by incurring 5 percent or more of the total cost of the facility in the year that construction begins.

-Both residential and commercial solar projects may qualify for the full 30 percent Investment Tax Credit (ITC) through 2019, as long as construction begins in 2019 and the project is placed into service before 2024.
+*Residential, commercial and utility-scale solar projects may qualify for the full 30 percent Investment Tax Credit (ITC), as long as construction begins in 2019 and the project is placed into service before 2024.
 A prior ruling required completion in the same year.
 However, only third-party owned residential solar projects can benefit from the commence construction safe harbor provisions, customer-owned systems cannot.

 The ITC steps down to 26 percent in 2020, then 22 percent in 2021.
 In 2022, the residential credit (Section 25D) will drop to zero, while the commercial and utility credit will drop to a permanent 10 percent.